THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

-# Status of Project A Proposals as of `2023-10-06 at 2:40 PM`.
+# Status of Project A Proposals as of `2023-10-06 at 7:20 PM`.

-At present, we have **44** proposals: 11 from teams of two, and 33 from individual investigators.
+We have **44** proposals: 11 from teams of two, and 33 from individual investigators.

 ## Approved Proposals